AckerlyXu/heima/articles/app-service-web/app-service-web-get-started-java.md

 [!INCLUDE [azure-eclipse-login-guide](../../includes/azure-eclipse-login-guide.md)]

-## Create a Dynamic Web Project in Eclipse
+## Create a dynamic web project in Eclipse

 In Eclipse, select **File** > **New** > **Dynamic Web Project**.